xuankimtran/docs-1/pages/katalon-studio/docs/web-selection-methods.md

 A test object is typically built up by several properties.
 During test execution, Katalon Studio uses them to detect an object.

 If **Attributes** is set as the default selection method during spying and recording, Katalon Studio generates **XPath** locator automatically that combines all the selected object properties to locate that object.
-You can check/uncheck preferred properties in the **Object's Properties** table.
+In the **Detect object by?** column of the **Object's Properties** table, you can check/uncheck preferred properties.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/selection-methods/attribute.png" alt="attributes" width=100%>